knope-dev/knope/docs/src/content/docs/reference/command-line-arguments.md

 ### `--override-version`

 Manually set a version for all [`BumpVersion`] and [`PrepareRelease`] steps instead of using semantic rules.
-Can only be used with workflows that contain one of those steps, like the built in `release` workflow.
+Only available for workflows that contain one of those steps, like the built in `release` workflow.

 If the [single-package syntax] is used, provide a single semantic version, like `--override-version 1.0.0`.